LaravelRUS/docs/validation.md

 In the example above, the `email` field will only be validated if it is present in the `$data` array.

+> {tip} If you are attempting to validate a field that should always be present but may be empty, check out [this note on optional fields](#a-note-on-optional-fields)

 #### Complex Conditional Validation

 Sometimes you may wish to add validation rules based on more complex conditional logic.
 For example, you may wish to require a given field only if another field has a greater value than 100.
 Or, you may need two fields to have a given value only when another field is present.
 Adding these validation rules doesn't have to be a pain.
 First, create a `Validator` instance with your _static rules_ that never change: